 Use what you’ve got – your hands

-In some culture, this simply the easiest and best way to handle things.
-Washing up after is mandatory – but in a situation where hot water, soap, or other disinfectants may not be available, this might not be the best option to keep from spreading germs.
+In some cultures, this simply the easiest and best way to handle things.
+Washing up after is mandatory.
+But in a situation where hot water, soap, or other disinfectants may not be available, this might not be the best option to keep from spreading germs.
 So plan accordingly.

 Make Your Own Toilet Paper

-This is a time intensive process, and it still requires you having access to paper products to recycle, but if you’re a hard core DIY’er and can’t imagine using one of the alternavies above, try this tutorial on making your own toilet paper!
+This is a time-intensive process, and it still requires you to have access to paper products to recycle.
+But if you’re a hardcore DIY’er and can’t imagine using one of the alternatives above, try this tutorial on making your own toilet paper!

 CAN I KEEP MY PAPER?